zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/08-sinhala-google.md

 Edited Science, Apunyabhi Edited Science, Ananjabi Nandiya, the abode of the cultured consciousness, is consecrated.
 Consciousness is also far removed, calmed down and brought to complete annihilation.
-"In the future Consciousness does not exist. ”There are two kinds of beings.
+"In the future Consciousness does not exist.
+"There are two kinds of beings.
 Karma is also a crisis.
 Bhavya also means.
 Rebirth or is.

 [APZ 24.3] (# apz24.3) # apz24.3 .ref .apz කුමක්ද What is kamma, charity